-Add a single layer of avocado, with the pieces just about touching each other - bear in mind this will be the top of your terrine, once it is turned out.
-Add a layer of mango cubes.
+Add a single layer of avocado, with the pieces just about touching each other (bear in mind this will be the top of your terrine, once it is turned out).
+Add a layer of mango cubes and some jalapeno slices.
 Sprinkle the scallions and all the mint across in a fine layer.
-Add half the shrimp pieces.
+Add half the shrimp pieces, and then more jalapeno.
 Add more avocado and the rest of the mango.
+Add the last of the jalapeno.
 Add the rest of the shrimp.
 Add a final avocado layer (which will be the base of the terrine, when turned out).

 2/3 cup very hot water